Tools for better Photo Management and BackUps

 I have learnt to export photo frames from a video (with ffmpeg).

-Im still impress that with ffmpeg I dont need to re-render videos, which makes joining them really fast.
+Im still impressed that with ffmpeg I dont need to re-render videos, which makes joining them really fast.

-PS: You can also do it with Google photos (at least at this moment)
+PS: You can also export snapshots with Google photos, at least at this moment.

 FAQ